 University of Washington.
 Dept. of Atmospheric Sciences, University of Washington.
 Dept. of Civil Engineering.

-- Subject: Air pollution, Air qualilty, Atmospheric diffusion, Calibration, Carbon monoxide, Environmental impacts, Mathematical prediction, Monitoring, Simulation, Traffic counting, Traffic speed.
+Air pollution, Air quality, Atmospheric diffusion, Calibration, Carbon monoxide, Environmental impacts, Mathematical prediction, Monitoring, Simulation, Traffic counting, Traffic speed.